awsdocs/aws-cloudformation-user-guide/doc_source/troubleshooting.md

 Verify that you didn't reach a resource quota\.
 For example, the default maximum number of Amazon EC2 On\-Demand instances that you can launch is 5\.
 If try to create more Amazon EC2 On\-Demand instances than your account quota, the instance creation fails and you receive the error `Status=start_failed`\.
 To view the default AWS quotas by service, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *AWS General Reference*\.

-For AWS CloudFormation quotas and tweaking strategies, see [AWS CloudFormation quotasAWS CloudFormation quotas](cloudformation-limits.md)\.
+For AWS CloudFormation quotas and tweaking strategies, see [AWS CloudFormation quotas](cloudformation-limits.md)\.

 Also, during an update, if a resource is replaced, AWS CloudFormation creates new resource before it deletes the old one\.
 This replacement might put your account over the resource quota, which would cause your update to fail\.
 You can delete excess resources or request a [quota increase](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html)\.